ereslibre/kubernetes-cluster-vagrant/README.md

 The idea behind this project is to create a base box that downloads all the required dependencies.
 This way, it's possible to completely remove network latency (or work completely offline if required) from your workflow.

-Of course it's a goal to automate the whole process completely, allowing for the automation to be disabled in case you as a Kubernetes developer want to perform some steps manually.
+The idea is to also automate the whole process completely, allowing for the automation to be disabled in case you as a Kubernetes developer want to perform some steps manually.

+You can push your changes on the Kubernetes source code to the cluster when you are creating the cluster, or when it's already running.

 Both single master and multi master deployments are supported.
-In the multi master deployment case, a loadbalancer will be included in the profile, that will be the entry point to the api servers.
+In the multi master deployment case, a load balancer will be created in a separate machine.

+It's also possible to run several clusters at the same time, as long as they are different profiles and their cluster and/or machine names don't clash, as well as the IP addresses assigned to them.

 ## Requirements